 sudo fwsnort --ipt-list

-psad -H command just tells PSAD to restart and grab the new rules.
-I also added a nightly cronjob to pull down the latest rules and restart PSAD.
+psad -H command just tells PSAD to grab the new rules.
+I also added a nightly cronjob to pull down the latest rules and load them into PSAD.
 Run

 sudo crontab -e and add the following lines: